iridakos/iridakos.github.io/_posts/2014-10-14-rescue-from-memory-leak.markdown

 layout: post
 title:  "Rails and rescue from memory leak"
 date:   2014-10-14 10:00:00 +0300
+preview: "Lately, I've been trying to find possible memory leaks in a rails 3.2.x application..."
 ---

 Lately, I've been trying to find possible memory leaks in a rails 3.2.x application.